Home music production setup with laptop, MIDI controller, and headphones on a desk

 Key Takeaways

-• Over 100,000 new tracks are uploaded to streaming platforms daily, the vast majority produced outside traditional recording studios
+• Over 100,000 new tracks are uploaded to streaming platforms every single day, the vast majority produced without a professional studio ever entering the picture

-• A complete home production setup now costs as little as $200, compared to $500+ per day for professional studio time
+• A functional home production setup can be assembled for as little as $200 — compared to $500 or more per day for professional studio time

-• Billie Eilish, Bon Iver, Clairo, and Steve Lacy all produced breakthrough albums from bedroom or home setups
+• Billie Eilish, Bon Iver, Clairo, and Steve Lacy all produced their breakthrough records from bedrooms or home setups, not major studios

-• Free DAWs like GarageBand and BandLab have eliminated the financial barrier to music creation entirely
+• Free DAWs like GarageBand and BandLab have eliminated the financial barrier to music creation entirely, with no workaround needed

 Table of Contents